Asuka Langley Soryu: Rebuild of Evangelion

 In the Rebuild of Evangelion saga, Asuka appears first in the second film, Evangelion: 2.0 You Can (Not) Advance (2009).
 Changes have been made to her character, such as her family name being changed from Sōryū (惣流) to Shikinami (式波), continuing the Japanese maritime vessel naming convention.
 The name change resulted from a precise choice by Hideaki Anno, who said he had changed the background of the character.
 Asuka Shikinami Langley, compared to her original counterpart, seems more open and vulnerable.
 Near the end of the film, for example, she confides in someone for the first time talking genuinely about her feelings with Misato.
-She does not feel infatuated with Ryōji Kaji and maintains a more affectionate and peaceful relationship with Shinji.
-Although she publicly rejects others, she becomes possessive of Shinji, feeling jealous for him and taking an interest in his feelings.
+She does not feel infatuated with Ryoji Kaji and maintains a more affectionate and peaceful relationship with Shinji.
+She also keeps her distance from others, often isolating herself to play video games.
+Although she publicly rejects others, she becomes possessive of Shinji, feeling jealous of him and taking an interest in his feelings.

 During the production phase, screenwriter Yōji Enokido added a night scene in which Asuka, feeling alone, enters her colleague's room without permission, sleeping next to him.
 In the course of events, she also plays video games and tries to cook something for Shinji.
-She is a captain of the European Air Force, faces the seventh Angel with her Eva-02, and is designated pilot of the Eva-03, whereas in the original series this Eva was piloted by Tōji Suzuhara.
+She is a captain of the European Air Force, faces the seventh Angel with her Eva-02, and is designated pilot of the Eva-03, whereas in the original series this Eva was piloted by Toji.
 Unit 03 is later contaminated by a parasitic-type Angel, Bardiel, and collides with Eva-01; Asuka survives, but is last seen in urgent care.